 If such measures don’t help, your doctor may recommend surgery to relieve pressure on the spinal cord and nerves.
 Surgical procedures used to treat spinal stenosis include:

 Your doctor can tell you more about these and other treatments for spinal stenosis.
-To learn more about spinal stenosis, visit the UPMC Orthopaedic Care website.
+To learn more or schedule an appointment, call 1-866-987-6784 or visit our website.

 About UPMC Orthopaedic Care